jswithalex/BACE_Summer_2015/week1/outline.md

   + first 3 weeks - Javascript language
   + last 5 weeks - JS in web environment (HTML is important here)

+Introductions:
+  + your name and what you hope to get out of this course
+  + a little bit about me

 HTML/CSS core concepts:

   + HTML is a tree-like, nested structure